 Personal installment lenders offer flexible terms depending on your need and financial status.
 Often used for anything from financing a wedding to paying for an expensive hospital visit, these lending arrangements can vary in terms of the amount of money exchanged and the timeframe for paying them back.

-Since these loans have a variety of functions and agreements, the lenders consider many different factors when deciding on your repayment terms.
-A bad credit rating isn’t a deal breaker for these kinds of loans.
+Since these have a variety of functions and agreements, the lenders consider many different factors when deciding on your repayment terms.
+A low credit score isn’t a deal breaker for these kinds of options.

-- Consider What Collateral You Can Use for a Secured Loan
+- Consider What Collateral You Can Use for a Secured Option

 No, you don’t want to use something as collateral that would be devastating and potentially harmful if you were to lose it.
-But secured loans can still be a good option for those with bad credit and an inescapable need for cash.
+But secured options can still be a good option for those with poor credit score and an inescapable need for cash.

-If you have valuable assets, you can use those to help drive down the interest rate you might receive on your loan.
+If you have valuable assets, you can use those to help drive down the interest rate you might receive.
 With a valuable asset, a lending company might treat you like someone with a much higher credit score.

 - Become a Member of a Credit Union